Tetbury branch line: A line to Tetbury

 A realistic proposal came forward when the independent Swindon and Cheltenham Railway put forward a scheme for an extension of its own (as yet unbuilt) line.
 Its own main line was to run north from Swindon through Cirencester, and the extension would be a branch from Siddington, on its main line south of Cirencester, to Tetbury, crossing the GWR line.
 The GWR did not welcome a new line making a further encroachment into territory it considered its own, and it opposed the scheme in Parliament in 1883.
 To kill off the proposal it gave a formal undertaking to build a Tetbury branch itself.

-Accordingly, in the 1884 session of Parliament, the GWR sought authorisation of a line from Kemble to Tetbury, 7 miles 6 chains in length, at an estimated cost of £68,000, and the construction was authorised by Act of 7 August 1884.
+Accordingly, in the 1884 session of Parliament, the GWR sought authorisation of a line from Kemble to Tetbury, 7 miles 6 chains in length, at an estimated cost of £68,000, and the construction was authorised by the Great Western Railway (No. 1) Act 1884 (47 & 48 Vict. c. ccxxxv]) of 7 August 1884.
 The GWR displayed no urgency in constructing the line and it was not until late 1887 that work started.

 Construction and opening

 The earthworks were generally rather light, the greatest difficulty being cutting through a spur of rock near Tetbury to make a flat area for the goods yard part of the station.
-On 20 November 1889 Col Rich inspected the line on behalf of the Board of Trade; he reported that the permanent way consisted of 80 lb/yd Vignoles rail, fang bolted to sleepers.
+On 20 November 1889 Col. Rich inspected the line on behalf of the Board of Trade; he reported that the permanent way consisted of 80 lb/yd Vignoles rail, fang bolted to sleepers.
 The line was single track, worked by train staff, and there were signal boxes at Kemble and at Tetbury, and the block telegraph was used.
 A siding at Culkerton was accessed by the use of a ground frame released by a key on the train staff.

 The line opened to the public on 2 December 1889.